Timothy C. Hain, MD Page last modified: December 24, 2014

 |Vibration induced nystagmus.
 This patient has a 60% left weakness.
 There is a 3 deg/sec right-beating spontaneous nystagmus, which increases to about 10 deg/sec when vibration is applied to either sternocleidomastoid with a device that produces a 60 cycle pulse (a shower massager).|

 A positive response is a horizontal nystagmus that beats in the same direction, for vibration on both sides of the neck.
 Nystagmus that beats in different directions according to the side of vibration is common and a variant of normal.
+Nearly always this is "ipsi" -- the nystagmus beats towards the vibrated side.
+Occasionally it is "contra".

 |Upbeating nystagmus induced by vibration on either side.
 This is of unknown significance, but it is quite rare.|